fred3m/toyz/docs/source/highcharts.rst

 Currently only a small portion of the Highcharts API is accessible through the GUI.

+For a video demo of conencting data sources in toyz and creating interactive plots using Highcharts see

+.. raw:: html

+    <iframe width="420" height="315" src="https://www.youtube.com/embed/tDBf5AsXDlc"
+    frameborder="0" allowfullscreen></iframe>

 Creating a New Chart
 ====================
 To create a new Highchart first add a data source (see :ref:`add_data_source` for more).